komodorio/komoplane/Roadmap.md

 Standard troubleshooting problem: Secret References from various objects

-Make sure compositions of compositions are displayed properly

 When we "open" resource (from diagram), it redirects to corresponding section and desorients user.
 Needs to stay in-place.
 Probably whole navigation has to be re-thought because of this.